 Parkinson’s Disease: How to Qualify for Social Security Disability

 Parkinson’s disease is a progressive disease of your nervous system that affects your movement.
-It results from a breakdown of certain nerve cells in a person’s brain called neurons.
+It results from a breakdown of individual nerve cells in a person’s brain called neurons.
 When neurons break down or die, a person’s dopamine levels will drop which results in abnormal brain activity.
-While the cause of Parkinson’s is unknown, it is believed that genetics and exposure to toxins or environmental factors can play a major role in the development of the condition.
+While the cause of Parkinson’s is unknown, it is believed that genetics and exposure to toxins or environmental factors can play a significant role in the development of the condition.

 Click here to begin your application for disability benefits.

-Even if a claimant’s condition is not severe enough to meet or equal a listing, they may still be found disabled based on the physical and/or mental limitations their condition causes.
-For instance, a person with a significant tremor may be unable to use their hands for even basic work activities, such as writing, typing, holding/carrying objects, and picking up coins off a counter.
+Even if a claimant’s condition is not severe enough to meet or equal a listing, they may still be found disabled based on the physical and mental limitations their condition causes.
+For instance, a person with a significant tremor may be unable to use their hands for even primary work activities, such as writing, typing, holding/carrying objects, and picking up coins off a counter.
 Further, a person with impaired balance may be significantly limited in their ability to stand or walk for prolonged periods.
 These limitations, either singly or in combination, may preclude a claimant from performing any sustained work activity.